Skip to main content

 Test Your Recovery Systems Regularly

-According to McKinsey & Company, 76% of companies experienced an incident in the past two years that required their disaster recovery plan, with more than half facing multiple incidents.
-Despite this frequency, many never verify that their systems work until disaster hits.
+According to Gartner, 76% of companies had an incident during the past two years that required their disaster recovery plan, with more than half experiencing multiple incidents.
+Despite this frequency, many never check if their systems work until disaster strikes.

-Test critical systems every three months and all others at least twice per year.
-Testing also trains your staff on procedures and identifies outdated instructions.
-Chicago-area businesses should also test scenarios unique to the region.
-For example, can operations continue during multi-day power outages or severe storms?
-Can remote employees access systems if local connectivity fails?
+Test critical systems every three months and all other systems at least twice per year.
+Testing also trains your staff on procedures and finds outdated instructions.

 Follow Industry Rules